xxxAleksandrxxx/Automations/iOS Shortcuts/Duolingo companion/readme.md

 I tested all three variants, but in the end, I chose the third option primarily due to the buggy iOS Shortcuts app and its simplicity when it comes to sharing the dictionaries.

+- dict_before.json
+	It has keys and values in style "Translate this sentence " : "Translate this sentence "
+- dict_after.json
+	It has keys and values in style " JNEXT" : " JNEXT"